Find YOUR Place in Ministry

 The Purposes of the Church

 Church growth advocates point to 5 overall purposes of the church, derived from Acts 2:42-47.
 These 5 purposes are: discipleship, fellowship, ministry, worship, and evangelism.
 Some church growth advocates include prayer as a 6th purpose, and I tend to agree.
-I would also point out that fellowship should not be a priority in planning ministries, because it is a natural bi-product when Christians work together in ministry.
+Fellowship should not be a primary priority in planning ministries, because it is a natural bi-product when Christians work together in ministry.

 Please note that being involved in a local church body is critical to a healthy life in Christ (see Hebrews 10:25).
 Take some time to consider all 6 purposes listed above and how you see them demonstrated and growing in your local church body.
 Are followers of Christ growing in a pattern of discipleship?
 Is there a fellowship that binds people together in relationships?
 Are needs within the congregation being met and people being taken care of?
 Do activities called “worship” actually lead people into the presence and honor of God?
 Is there widespread, intentional effort to reach people both near and far who do not yet know Jesus?
 Are all of these things undergirded with genuine intercessory prayer?